Back to blog

 For people with cognitive or learning disabilities, white space has been shown to ease reading difficulties and improve comprehension.
 And like other accessibility best practices, it has the added benefit of making pages easier to navigate and read for everyone.

-Avoid overwhelming users with too many calls to action (CTAs) at once, maintaining focus and clarity.
+Avoid overwhelming users with too many calls to action (CTAs) at once.
 According to WCAG Success Criterion (SC) SC 2.4.4: Link Purpose (In Context), it is best practice for links with the same destination to have consistent text.
 In other words, you don’t want to use CTAs like “Read more” and “Learn more” interchangeably if they are pointing to the same destination.

 Clear, legible fonts (or typefaces) make it easier for people to understand your content.
 Serif fonts work well for long blocks of text, while sans-serif fonts work well for mobile apps and user interfaces.
 Be careful about using decorative fonts (i.e., cursive or handwritten styles), which add plenty of style but can make it harder to read and navigate.